srcshelton/gentoo-ebuilds/README.md

 * dev-python/backports-ssl-match-hostname
     * Change `${ED}` to `${D}` to prevent double-prefix path usage QA error
 * dev-vcs/cvs
-    * Allow CVS to build and tests to run on Darwin
+    * Allow CVS to build and tests to run on darwin
 * dev-vcs/subversion
     * Correct detection of compiler by `get-py-info.py` and ensure appropriate compiler is used
+* net-analyzer/nmap
+    * Restore RT_MSGHDR_ALIGNMENT definition for building on macOS
 * sys-apps/baselayout-prefix
     * Add missing `run_applets` prototype
 * sys-apps/darwin-miscutils
     * Add missing `md.c` prototypes and `#include`s
 * sys-apps/gptfdisk
-    * Allow `gdisk` to build on Darwin (there's a separate `Makefile` for this platform which doesn't use `libuuid`) and ensure appropriate compiler is used
+    * Allow `gdisk` to build on darwin (there's a separate `Makefile` for this platform which doesn't use `libuuid`) and ensure appropriate compiler is used
 * sys-apps/help2man
     * Ensure that `usr/lib/help2man/bindtextdomain.dylib` is correctly built and named
 * sys-apps/texinfo
     * Add missing `#include`
 * sys-devel/binutils-apple
-    * Build to current Mac OS version and fix missing Libc header
+    * Build to current macOS version and fix missing Libc header
 * sys-devel/gdb
     * Fixes for building with clang, building on Yosemite, and building with Python support
 * sys-devel/gcc-apple
     * Fixes for building with clang and building on Yosemite
 * sys-devel/llvm
-    * Additional fixes for Darwin
+    * Additional fixes for darwin
 * sys-libs/db
     * Prevent clang builtins error due to `__atomic_compare_exchange` function
 * sys-libs/gdbm
     * Ensure that all functions are defined before being called
 * sys-libs/readline
-    * Ensure that `<sys/ioctl.h>` header is included on Darwin
+    * Ensure that `<sys/ioctl.h>` header is included on darwin

 # iOS7, 8, 9, and 10 -compatible ebuilds